 Looking for strengths and fostering ‘strengths cultures’ in our friendships, families, communities and classrooms means actively creating environments and opportunities where strengths are noticed and encouraged.
 A very important part of this is building the vocabulary needed to speak about strengths—building a ‘strengths literacy’, so to speak.

 That’s where Strength Cards for Kids comes in!
-With 40 brand new illustrations and 14 new strengths statements, we hope that the third edition of Strength Cards for Kids will bring delight to children and adults alike, and will help build cultures of strengths and strengths literacy wherever they go.
+It will bring delight to children and adults alike, and help build cultures of strengths and strengths literacy wherever they go.
 Before you know it, the children around you will all be speaking the language of strengths!